Sara G. Stanley: Educator of freed people

-In March 1864, before the Civil War was over, Stanley joined the Protestant-based American Missionary Association as a teacher for black children living in the South.
+In March 1864, during the American Civil War, Stanley joined the Protestant American Missionary Association as a teacher for black children in the South.
 The purpose of the integrated organization was the "abolition of slavery, education of African Americans, promotion of racial equality, and spreading Christian values".
-By May, Stanley was sent to Norfolk, Virginia for her first teaching assignment at the Bute Street School where she worked with African-American students who were recently emancipated during the war.
+By May, Stanley was sent to Norfolk, Virginia for her first teaching assignment at the Bute Street School, where she taught African American students who had been recently emancipated from slavery.

 The war caused several problems for the school due to the constant military presence, the comings and goings of missionary staff unable to deal with the difficulties of the school's conditions, and serious bouts of sickness that would spread throughout the mission.

 The close living and working conditions also caused serious rifts between the staff of black and white teachers.
 In one incident, Stanley, along with another black teacher, Edmonia Highgate, wrote a letter to the superintendent of the Norfolk America Missionary Association of Schools in which they criticized the behavior of William Croan, one of their superintendent professors.
 They claimed he was displaying a "prejudiced attitude towards the Blacks he was instructing".

-Another clash occurred involving Stanley and white teacher, Mrs. Gleason who expressed her displeasure with working alongside African-American staff.
-Gleason wrote letters to the AMA asking that all African-American teachers should be removed from the mission house.
+Another conflict occurred involving Stanley and white teacher, Mrs. Gleason, who expressed her displeasure with working alongside African American staff.
+Gleason wrote letters to the AMA asking that all African American teachers be removed from the mission house.
 Stanley was particularly offended.
-Because she was so light-skinned, even having blue eyes, she often passed for white.
+Because she was light-skinned and blue eyes, she often passed as white.
 Before Gleason's declaration, Stanley had not drawn attention to her presence and was therefore offended by Gleason's comments.
 In a letter to George Whipple, the Corresponding Secretary of the AMA, Stanley wrote of the discrimination: "these exhibitions of prejudice on the part of the Missionary teachers supposed to be in the work because the love of Christ constrained them is to me very sad to contemplate" and "Oh the profound wisdom of this prejudice against color!
 When one half shade difference is to determine whether an individual is to be respected or despised".